tjohnson314/sql-docs/azure-sql/database/authentication-azure-ad-user-assigned-managed-identity.md

 These permissions should be granted before you provision a logical server or managed instance.
 After you grant the permissions to the UMI, they're enabled for all servers or instances that are created with the UMI assigned as a server identity.

 > [!IMPORTANT]
-> Only a [Global Administrator](/entra/identity/role-based-access-control/permissions-reference#global-administrator) or [Privileged Role Administrator](/entra/identity/role-based-access-control/permissions-reference#privileged-role-administrator) can grant these permissions.
+> Only a [Privileged Role Administrator](/entra/identity/role-based-access-control/permissions-reference#privileged-role-administrator) or higher role can grant these permissions.

 - [User.Read.All](/graph/permissions-reference#user-permissions): Allows access to Microsoft Entra user information.
 - [GroupMember.Read.All](/graph/permissions-reference#group-permissions): Allows access to Microsoft Entra group information.